dmichaels/public/work/summaries/dig_welcomes/README.md

 - Kafka is a realtime, high-throughput (append-only, non-destrutive) streaming data bus (queue, pipeline).
   - Data (_messages_, _events_) can be written (streamed) to a Kafka named _topic_ (and are timestamped), by any process (producer).
   - Other processes (consumers) may immediately read/stream (asynchronously) the messages from the Kafka topic queue.
-  - Unlike (the default/typical behavior for, say) RabbitMQ, messages are "durable" and stay on the Kafka queue, so multiple independent processes can read/stream from the queue, and starting from any point in time (e.g. for replay purposes, for testing, and re-processing in the event of problems).
+  - Unlike (the default/typical behavior for, say) RabbitMQ, messages are durable, stay on the Kafka queue, so multiple independent processes can read/stream from the queue, and starting from any point in time (e.g. for replay purposes, for testing, and re-processing in the event of problems).
   - Scalable (linearly) because can add more consumer processes to handle higher volumes of data.